 As Professor George J. Annas, who is the Director of the Center for Health Law, Ethics & Human Rights in Boston, wrote in the Lancet:

 "Although they often go their separate ways, when physicians and lawyers work together they can be a much more powerful influence on society than when they act separately or simply advocate for their own self-interest."

-The Quality and Completeness of the Medical Records is of Paramount Importance
+Completeness of the Medical Records Importance

 In a disability case, it's the quality and completeness of the documentation in the medical records that may make the difference between successfully getting a long-term disability (LTD) award, or not.
 The medical records are the heart and sole of a Social Security Disability (SSDI) case or a disability claim under an employer-sponsored group plan (ERISA).

 In disability cases, doctors and lawyers must be willing to work together to make a patient's records medically accurate and complete, and legally persuasive.

 Why is there Friction Between Doctors and Lawyers?

 Lawyers must appreciate that doctors may have had a personal history of bad experiences with the legal profession and therefore tend to approach lawyers warily and with a good deal of distrust.
 Because of their prior history with lawyers, doctors, if not downright fearful, are at least highly skeptical of lawyers and what they do.

 Doctors are usually more cautious, less forthcoming, and generally unwilling to interact with lawyers, if they can avoid it.